Iliad: Exposition (Books 1–4)

-Chryses, a Trojan priest of Apollo, offers the Achaeans wealth for the return of his daughter Chryseis, held captive by Agamemnon.
-Although most of the Achaean kings are in favor of the offer, Agamemnon refuses. prays for Apollo's help, and Apollo sends a plague to afflict the Achaean army.
+Chryses, a priest of Apollo, offers Agamemnon and the Achaeans wealth for the return of his daughter Chryseis, held captive by Agamemnon.
+Although most of the Achaeans are in favour of the offer, Agamemnon refuses.
+Chryses prays for Apollo's help, and Apollo sends a plague to afflict the Achaean army.
 After nine days of plague, Achilles, the leader of the Myrmidon forces and aristos achaion ("best of the Greeks"), calls an assembly to deal with the problem.
-Under pressure, Agamemnon agrees to return Chryseis to her father, but decides to take Achilles' captive, Briseis, as compensation.
-Because war prizes were correlated with honor, Agamemnon's decision dishonors Achilles in front of the assembled Achaean forces.
-Achilles furiously declares that he and his men will no longer fight for Agamemnon.
+Under pressure, Agamemnon agrees to return Chryseis to her father but decides to take Achilles's slave, Briseis, as compensation.
+Viewing Agamemnon's decision as a huge dishonour in front of the assembled Achaean forces, Achilles furiously declares that he and his men will no longer fight for Agamemnon.
 Odysseus returns Chryseis to her father, causing Apollo to end the plague.